nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 const myApp = {};
 ```

 This creates what's called a **namespace** for our code.
-All your variables and functions will start with the `myApp` namespace, protecting them from conflicts with other code.
+All your variables and functions will start with a namespace of your choosing, protecting them from conflicts with other code.

-We can now add our twitter variable as a property on the myApp object.
+We can now add our twitter variable as a property on the `myApp` object.

 ```js
 myApp.twitter = 'thisishackeryou';